max-c-lim/Propagation-Signal-and-Synaptic-Coupling-Algorithm-Python/README.md

     Percentage of the maximum number of co-occurrences required for all constituent electrodes. p should be between 0 and 100.

+#### Optional Inputs ####
+It is recommended to maintain the original values because these values have been thoroughly tested to produce good results.

+**small_window**: int or float: default=0.5 <br>
+The size of the window of n1 described in ratio

+**big_window**: int or float: default=2<br>
+The size of the window of n2 described in ratio

+**ccg_before** int or float: default=1.5<br>
+The time before each reference spike to use when creating the CCG

+**ccg_after** int or float: default=1.5<br>
+The time after each reference spike to use when creating the CCG

+**ccg_n_bins** int: default=61<br>
+The number of bins to use when creating the CCG

+**time_unit** str, int, or float: default="ms" <br>
+Indicates the units of the values of spike_times, small_window, big_window, ccg_before, and ccg_after

+If "ms", the values will be assumed to be in milliseconds <br>
+If "s", the values will be assumed to be in seconds <br>
+If "m", the values will be assumed to be in minutes <br>
+If "h", the values will be assumed to be in hours
+If an integer or float (such as 20000), the value of time_unit will be the sampling frequency in Hz.
+The values will be assumed to be in samples

 ### Outputs of automated_detection_propagation
-**list_of_propagation:** np.array with shape (P, )<br>
+**list_of_propagation:** np.array with shape (P,)<br>
-    Contains pandas.DataFrames of electrode cohorts for each propagation in a recording.
+    Each element contains a pandas.DataFrames (each with 4 columns) of electrode cohorts for each propagation (p) in a recording.
 Each DataFrame provides a list of candidate electrodes along with the latency between each electrode with the reference electrode, the number of co-occurrences, and the n2/n1 ratio.

-**propagating_times:** np.array with shape (P, )<br>
+**propagating_times:** np.array with shape (P,)<br>
-    Contains a 1d np.array of spike
-    times in the propagation with different number of anchor points chosen for each propagation in list_of_propagation with the same order.
-    The 0th element in each np.array of propagating_times is np.array
+Each element contains a 1d np.array with shape (Q,) of spike times in the propagation with different number of anchor points chosen for each propagation in list_of_propagation.
+The pth element in propagating_times contains the spike times for the pth element in list_of_propagation.

-    containing the propagating spike times isolated with 2 anchor points, the 1st element is the propagating spike times isolated with 3 anchor points, etc., until all constituent electrodes are used as anchor points.
+The qth element in the inner array with shape (Q,) is an array containing the propagating spike times isolated with q+1 anchor points.
+I.e. the 0th element contains the propagating spike times isolated with 1 anchor point (an empty array), the 1st element contains propagating spike times isolated with 2 anchor points, the 2nd element contains propagating spike times isolated with 3 anchor points, etc., until all constituent electrodes are used as anchor points.

+The values in propagating_times will be in the same units as spike_times (provided in time_unit)
 ## Notable changes made when converting from MATLAB to Python
 1. Instead of using [], use None
 2. Every instance of a 1 x N cell has been changed to a 1d np.array with shape (N, )